-According to Tom Pelissero of USA TODAY Sports, the NFLPA wants the league to participate in a joint investigation that would allow union officials to question Schiano, who has denied any wrongdoing, about leaking information concerning Freeman’s participation in the NFL’s substance abuse program:
+According to Tom Pelissero of USA TODAY Sports, the NFLPA wants the league to participate in a joint investigation that would allow union officials to question Schiano, who previously denied any wrongdoing, about leaking information concerning Freeman’s participation in the NFL’s substance abuse program:

 In correspondence obtained Saturday by USA TODAY Sports, the union says it has no confidence in the NFL's separate investigation, in part because the union is unaware of any previous league investigation into a confidentiality breach that has yielded discipline.

 And the NFLPA contends it has information the original breach occurred when Schiano discussed Freeman's status in the league's substance-abuse program with other Buccaneers players, prior to the quarterback's Oct.
 3 release.

 Freeman admitted he was in stage one of the NFL’s drug-testing program after it was leaked to the media.
 The quarterback said he had a prescription for Adderall to treat ADHD, but last year he accidentally took Ritalin, which triggered a positive test.
 As a result of the positive test, he voluntarily agreed to frequent drug screenings, which led to his placement in stage one of the league's drug program.
 Freeman said he passed 46 drug tests since being in the program.